0x3F3F/0x3F3F.github.io/_posts/2021-03-06-Asset-Light-Companies.md

 drivers.
 These companies typically have **low fixed costs** (eg few employees) which would not increase by much in an inflationary environment.
 The asset light business creates lots of excess cash that can be re-invested.
 These companies usually  provide a product or service that is not widely available or easily reproducible - they have pricing power, with the ability (in an inflationary environment) to increase prices without their costs increasing.
+Exactly the type of company Russell Napier was discussing above.

-Some of the ideas below come from the work of Horizon Kinetics and their ETF which covers the same theme.
+The bulk of the ideas below come from the work of Horizon Kinetics and their ETF which covers the same theme.

+## Method

-## Security Exchanges
+### Security Exchanges

 Security exchanges could be considered **counter cyclical**, providing essential economic infrastructure.
 They can be thought of as operating a